STEPS to End Family Violence

 Survivor-Centered Advocacy Program

-Launched in 2019, our Survivor-Center Advocacy program engages survivors to raise awareness of issues pertaining to intimate partner violence and advocate for change in public opinion, legislation, and legal practice.
+Launched in 2019, our Survivor-Center Advocacy Program (S-CAP) engages survivors to raise awareness of issues pertaining to intimate partner violence and advocate for change in public opinion, legislation, and legal practice.
 We work to challenge structures and systems that have historically overlooked or allowed intimate partner and gender-based violence and abuse to persist.
 Led by survivors who share their stories to demonstrate the impacts of abuse, we pursue legislative campaigns and awareness raising activities at the city and state level.

 Beyond our work to change public perceptions of and the institutional approaches to intimate partner violence, the engagement of survivors plays a critical role in the healing process.
 Participation in community organizing and direct activism empowers survivors with the opportunity to be heard, take part in a community of people with shared experiences, and effect change.